jackarm2/jackarm2/README.md

-hello honey are you doing dear- 👋 Hi, I’m @jackarm2
+- 👋 Hi, I’m @jackarm2 hello everyone
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...friends and job
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...filling tax
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...tax refund and job
-- 📫 How to reach me ...
+- 📫 How to reach me ...smit2220k@gmail.com google chat

 <!---
 jackarm2/jackarm2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.